ACRC UCI Researchers and staff, Fall 2022

 Sakshi is a Doctoral student in the department of Materials Science and Engineering at UCI.
 She works with the NSF-MRSEC team studying the interfacial science of the Complex Concentrated Alloys (CCAs).
 Sakshi’s PhD research is focused on the processing kinetics and microstructure evolution in the CrCoNi FCC CCAs which are known for their exceptional mechanical properties at cryogenic temperatures.
 Sakshi obtained her Bachelor of Technology degree in Metallurgical and Materials engineering from Malaviya National Institute of Technology, India.
 For her undergrad thesis, she studied the effect of heating rate on the cold rolled low carbon steels.
 In free time, Sakshi enjoys acrylic painting, cooking and reading.

 Raquel earned her B.S. from UC Riverside in 2022 and is now a doctoral student studying Materials Science & Engineering at UCI.
 Raquel’s previous research focused on High Entropy Alloys and processing via Electromagnetic Levitation in which she co-authored a publication on the effects of the addition of Fe to CoCrCuTi alloys.
-Now she will be working as part of the ACRC here at UCI on future projects.
+Here at the ACRC she works on the use of ultrasonic treatment in molten aluminum to enhance the mechanical behavior and be applied in foundry processes including degassing, grain refinement, and intermetallic phase modification.
 In her free time, Raquel enjoys building film props, volleyball, photography, ballet, and OHV riding in the desert.

 Calvin earned his M.S. degree in 2021 in the Department of Materials Science and Engineering at UCI, working with Enrique J. Lavernia and is now a PhD student in the department, conducting research in the ACRC.
 Calvin’s research is supported by the UCI Center for Complex and Active Materials (CCAM).
 The CCAM is a National Science Foundation Materials Research Science and Engineering Center (NSF MRSEC).
 As a researcher supported by the CCAM, Calvin studies the interfacial science of refractory complex concentrated alloys (RCCAs) and is focused on the role of grain boundary segregation of interstitial impurity elements such as oxygen, carbon, and boron on the embrittlement ductilization of the NbMoTaW RCCA.
 In his free time, Calvin enjoys cycling, driving, camping, and fly fishing.